 When did you last backup your data?
-Many people don’t bother backing up their files and end up losing irreplaceable photos, or documents?
+Many people don’t bother backing up their files and end up losing irreplaceable photos, accounts or documents?

 Unless you have an unusally large amount of data, a USB stick would have enough capacity.
-We sell 32GB stick for around £12.

 Image backup to a portable hard drive